ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

 ## Other Observations

 Conflicting transactions are not guaranteed to be live.
-That's not really a problem because if you don't want your transaction to not be live then don't issue a conflicting transaction.
+That's not really a problem because if you want your transaction to be live then you should not issue a conflicting transaction.

 Avalanche works for linear chains too.
 The protocol is largely the same as above, but each vertex has only have one parent.
 This gives a total ordering of vertices.
 This is useful for certain applications where one needs to know if a transaction came before another transaction, such as with smart contracts.
 Snowman is the name of Ava Labs' implementation of the Avalanche consensus protocol for linear chains.